mov-ebx/flask-login/README.md

 ## How do I use this?

 - Make sure you have the [requirements](requirements.txt) installed.
-- Run main.py and it will host the website at localhost on port 80.
+- Run main.py and it will host the website at localhost on port 5000.
 - It'll ask you for your SendGrip API key and Email

 Don't worry about the database, it'll automatically set it up for you with SQLite.

+### What should I modify?

+- You should modify the email messages along with the urls sent in the emails to your domain, which can be done in [auth.py](api/auth.py)

 ## What features does it have?

 - Signing in/up
 - Email verification

-### What features are planned?

 - Password resetting

 ### What features could be added?